Doctors warn of no evidence suggesting homeopathic nosodes should replace vaccines.

 Schmid, however, didn’t provide large-scale studies to support those claims when requested.

 Vaccines do sometimes have adverse side effects.
-Most of these are mild and subside within a few days, according to the CDC.
+Most of these are mild and subside within a few days,

 Still, some parents choose to not vaccinate their children for personal reasons.
 Many believe a chemical used in vaccines, thimerosal, causes autism, a claim first started in 1998 on research now deemed fraudulent.